robbstenman/Project_1_Poverty/README.md

 ![Graph Title](./Beau/Housing/Average_Value_of_OwnerOccupied_Home.png)
 ![Graph Title](./Beau/Housing/Question_2.png)

-## Housing Observation:
+## Housing ation:

 Is there a correlation between the average year of homes built and the population of the five largest counties (by population) and the five smallest counties (by population)?

 The analysis aimed to determine if there is a correlation between the average year of homes built and the population of the five largest counties and the five smallest counties, both categorized by population size.
 The data for this analysis was gathered from the U.S. Census, focusing on variables such as "Average Year Home Built," "Total Population," "County," and "Year."
 We were able to extract and group the data, separating it into urban and rural areas based on the counties' population sizes.

-Upon analyzing the data, distinct trends were observed between the average year of homes built and the population of counties.
+Upon analyzing the data, distinct trends were ed between the average year of homes built and the population of counties.
 In the five largest counties, there appeared to be a correlation between population size and newer home construction, indicated by a trend of decreasing average year of home construction as population size increased.
 Conversely, in the five smallest counties, there was a different trend, suggesting that smaller populations were associated with older homes on average.
 These findings highlight potential patterns in housing development and population distribution, which can be valuable for urban planning, real estate, and demographic studies.

 ![Graph Title](./Beau/Housing/Average_Year_Home_Built_Rural.png)
 ![Graph Title](./Beau/Housing/Total_Population_Rural.png)